stephpy/timeline/doc/notification.rst

     {
         public function notify(ActionInterface $action, EntryCollection $entryCollection)
         {
-            // By example, to deploy on each $action with verb OWN and Recipient (subject) is an User: if ($action->getVerb() !== 'OWN') {
+            // For example, to deploy on each $action with verb OWN and Recipient (subject) is an User: if ($action->getVerb() !== 'OWN') {
                 return;
             }